eagle1-sys/whereis-api-v0/README.md

 5. **Deploy the Application**

-   Run the following command to deploy the app to Fly.io.
-This will use the Dockerfile to build and deploy your application:
+   Update `fly.toml` and `Dockerfile` if neccesary, then run the following command to deploy the app to Fly.io:
       bash
       ```bash
       flyctl deploy